romanejaquez/responsive-ui-flutter-workshop/step_02/instructions.md

 As you notice, we are feeding the **BuildContext** provided to this widget down to the ```Utils.getDeviceType``` method, which internally determines the corresponding device screen size, and returns the corresponding enum for us to do further processing.

-Now, using that enum value, extract the value corresponding to it from the ```Utils.deviceTypes``` mapping, which returns a ```DeviceDescription``` object - a model helper class that contains an icon and a label that maps to the matched supported screen type.
+Now, using that enum value, extract the value corresponding to it from the ```Utils.deviceTypes``` mapping, which returns a ```DeviceDescription``` object - a model helper class that contains an icon and a label and maps to the matched supported screen type.

 ```dart